RENEWING LIFE ON MORMON ROW

 (Click on the map icons to view details)

 Preservation work on Mormon Row began in 2021 and will continue through 2025.
-Grand Teton National Park Foundation will raise $3 million, which will leverage $1.7 million in federal matching funds from the National Park Service that would not otherwise be available to Grand Teton.
+Grand Teton National Park Foundation will raise $3 million, which will leverage up to $2 million in federal matching funds from the National Park Service that would not otherwise be available to Grand Teton.
 Private philanthropy will significantly elevate the outcomes of this effort, allowing the story of this iconic destination to inspire visitors for generations to come.
 Help ensure that the legacy of Mormon Row is not forgotten, join us today.

 Visit gtnpf.org or call 307-732-0629 to learn more and support this effort today.
 Thank you!